Albert Kjøller Jacobsen

 news

-Sep 25, 2025 New preprint called “Staying on the Manifold: Geometry-Aware Noise Injection”.
-Joint work with Johanna and Georgios! 💥
+Sep 25, 2025 New preprint w.
+Johanna and Georgios: “Staying on the Manifold: Geometry-Aware Noise Injection”.

-Jun 25, 2025 The Danish Data Science Academy (DDSA) has awarded me a PhD Fellowship grant!
-This is truly amazing and I can’t wait to start my project on geometric approximate Bayesian inference 🔎
+Jun 25, 2025 The Danish Data Science Academy (DDSA) has awarded me a PhD Fellowship grant for my project on geometric approximate Bayesian inference.
+This is truly amazing and I can’t wait to get started!

-Apr 06, 2025 Our paper “How Redundant Is the Transformer Stack in Speech Representation Models?” was accepted for poster presentation at ICASSP 2025 in Hyderabad! 📃
+Apr 06, 2025 Paper accepted: “How Redundant Is the Transformer Stack in Speech Representation Models?” was accepted for poster presentation at ICASSP 2025 in Hyderabad!

-Mar 01, 2025 I joined Georgios Arvanitidis’ team as a research assistant :sunrise_over_mountains:
+Mar 01, 2025 I joined Georgios’ crew as a research assistant.
+Thanks for welcoming me aboard!

 selected publications